Drop us a line

 While vastly different in some ways, both cities are easy to adjust to and friendly toward American exchange students like you.

 With a population of around 1.7 million, Vienna is a large capital city with an excellent public transportation network and endless opportunities to discover the city and the surrounding area / Austria.
-The worst thing you can do in Vienna is hang out online in your room.
-Get out and discover!
+The worst thing anyone can do in Vienna is hang out online in their room.
+Carpe diem!

 What’s included in the program fees?

 Quite a lot!
-Starting with language course fees and weekly activities in Vienna, semester tuition at the Universität Marburg, bi-weekly get-togethers at the program director’s home (aka a home away from home), student housing for the duration of the program (semester breaks included for full-year students), group travel including train fare and accommodations, both en route from Vienna to Marburg (Salzburg and Frankfurt) and on the three-day Berlin excursion, orientation, pre-departure and academic advising, grade report, Ucard with library card function.
+Starting with language course fees and some activities in Vienna, public transportation passes in Vienna and Marburg, semester fees at the Universität Marburg, get-togethers at the program director’s home, student housing for the duration of the program (including over semester breaks for full-year students), group travel that includes train fare, accommodations and museum passes, orientation, pre-departure and academic advising, grade report, Ucard with library card function.

-As listed on each program details sheet, expenses not included in the program fees are:
+As listed on each program details sheet, there are also expenses not included in the program fees, including: